-Dare I confess we have become quite attached to the boxes of sweets available at this time of year.
+Dare I confess we have become quite attached to the boxes of sweets available at this time of year?!
 Our excuse is that surely three mini bars of chocolate from a sweet tin is far less than a full normal size bar of chocolate.. but then we have a largish plastic box left.
-Time to set my mind to ideas for how to recycle sweet tins !!
+Time to set my mind to ideas for how to recycle sweet tins.

 You can easily decorate them, this in itself could be part of the present.
 Who would not want a lovely round storage tin beautifully decorated?
-I can visualize a tin in pale blue with decoupages maps on the lid for a travel theme.
+I can visualize a tin in pale blue with decoupaged maps on the lid for a travel theme.

 I have decorated this tin with chalk paint, applying a layer of plastic primer first from Novasol Spray UK.

-Once you chalk paint is fully dry you are ready to decoupage your lid, or sides.
+Once you chalk paint is fully dry you are ready to decoupage your lid or sides.

 Cut up fabric or paper into approx 1″ size pieces.
 Using watered down PVA glue adhere to the lid, carefully applying piece by piece.

 Just how awesome is it that the recycled gift packaging is a present in itself.
-There are so many possibilities for customising the recycled sweet tins to suit yourself or for friend.
+There are so many possibilities for customising the recycled sweet tins to suit yourself or for a friend.
 If you don’t have any fabric available you could always use ripped up gift paper, comics, maps.
 Let your imagination run riot!!

 The products have been provided free for this project, all opinions are my own.